SEO For Dentists

 The categories you place your dentist practice in is a large component to the Google your My Business profile and the services you will be providing.

-Giving them a healthy list of services will give your customers options and will fill out your Google My Business page’s service section.
+Giving them a healthy list of services will give your customers options and will fill out your Google Business Profile page’s service section.

 - General dentist